Canadian Economics Olympiad (CEO)

 2nd round contest (by invitation only)

-Decision made for all awards of business case competition
+Decision made for all awards of Canadian Economics Olympiad

 Jun & Jul